What Happens If You Ignore FTB Notices?

 Unlike the IRS, the FTB is faster and more aggressive when it comes to enforcing collections.
 What starts as a “friendly reminder” can quickly become a bank levy, wage garnishment, or tax lien — often within weeks.

-This post explains exactly what happens if you ignore FTB notices, how fast they escalate, and how Orange County taxpayers can take control before things get worse.
+This post explains what happens if you ignore FTB notices, learn the steps the FTB takes after sending notices, and how Orange County taxpayers can take back control before enforcement begins.

 πŸ“¬ Types of FTB Notices and What They Mean